Connect with us

 The German whizz-kid was on the scoresheet to fire Chelsea past Man City in an all-English Champions League final in 2021, which will go a long way down in his Stamford Bridge resume.

-#1 Romelu Lukaku
+#2 Romelu Lukaku

-Following a prolific two-year spell at Giuseppe Meazza, the Belgian star thought the time came for him to prove his worth in west London and finish what he started years ago.
+Following a prolific two-year spell at Giuseppe Meazza, the Belgian star thought the time came for him to prove his worth in London and finish what he started years ago.